manu12121999/ctrl_c_nn/README.md

 Inference with simple neural networks where installing dependencies is not possible.
 This project is and will be dependency-free and has the most open open-source license.
 Whatever you need it for, just copy the single .py file into your project, and you can run an already-trained neural network.

 ## What is it NOT for
 Since it is written 100% in Python, its performance is terrible compared to PyTorch or numpy-based frameworks.
-It's not designed for the training of neural networks to load and run simple Pytorch neural networks.
+It's not designed for the training of neural networks but to load and run simple Pytorch neural networks.

 ## WIP
 | Description                                 | Status                   |